 - 1/2 tsp kosher salt

 Ruby Chocolate Ganache

 - 6 oz (170g) ruby cacao, chopped into small bits

 - 1-2 drops Americolor Fuschia or pink food color gel optional

 Make The Chocolate Cake

-Preheat the oven to 350ºF and prepare three 6-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.
+- Preheat the oven to 350ºF and prepare three 6-inch cake pans or two 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.

 Make The Ruby Chocolate Buttercream